Quantumofcosmos/quantumofcosmos.github.io/aboutme.md

 - I'm extremely committed to any project I take-up.
 - I like to keep things clean.
 Both Data and my surroundings.
 - I can say Hi in German and bit more than Hi in Telugu, Hindi, English, and Tamil.
-- I convert Documentation, Stack-overflow and Music into working applications in Chennai for living.
+- I convert Documentation, Stack-overflow and Music into working applications in Hyderabad for living.
 - I rock a great mustache  :man: